richeyrobert/openfour/README.md

 <h3>Main Server</h3>
 The main server needs to start up and establish itself as a name server.
+Then it needs to intitialize and start the openfour "listener" module.
+The "listener" module will then respond to commands.
 That way the devices will be able to easily and programmatically communicate with the main server.

 <h3>Devices</h3>
+Devices will need to start a "listening" function as well that will listen for commands from the main server and respond to them.

 The devices will communicate with the main server and be able to respond to commands from that server.